alphapico/backend-graphql/ERROR.md

 {
   "input" : {
-    "referrerId" : 12, // customerId, who is the referrer (top tier) "startTier" : 0 // the name scheming for tier.
-Put 0 wil make the name "tier0"
+    "referrerId" : 12, // customerId, who is the referrer (top level) "startLevel" : 0 // the name scheming for level.
+Put 0 wil make the name "level0"
                     // You can start at any number.
-The number of tier will increase
+The number of level will increase
-                    // as we go down the tier ("tier1", "tier2" and so on) }
+                    // as we go down the level ("level1", "level2" and so on) }
 }